unik-name/docs.unikname.network/docs/cli/README.md

 ## Introduction
 Universal Name System provides an interactive command line interface to create and manage your wallets ans UNIK tokens.
+Mainnet is not launched yet, please use devnet.

 ## Requirements
 UNS CLI installation requires some dependencies to be installed.